evejweinberg/eternal_cloud/readme.md

 - ~~push image that was taken to amazon s3 bucket 'eternalcloud' (working already)~~
 - ~~send the amazon link to mongoLab database (broken)~~
 - load third screen with /candidate-solo/:id
-- ~~load image, name, and score into third screen - eve to make it work with three.js ionce data is coming in~~
+- ~~load image, name, and score into third screen - eve to make it work with three.js once data is coming in~~

 #upon any form being submitted on /form-score:id